PedroLopes/touchtyping/README.md

 * ``python3 touchtyping.py -e 1``: loads exercise numer "1"

 ## key mapping
 Nothing special here.
-The only things to keep in mind is:
+The only things to keep in mind are:

 * **ESC**: restarts the current exercise (clearing typos and wpm)
-* **ESC** twice (in less than 1 second): quits the application
+* **ESC twice** (in less than 1 second): quits the application

 ## advanced usage
 * ``python3 touchtyping.py --filename othername.txt"``: loads "othername.txt" as the save file for usernames and their exercises